collinschumock/collinschumock.github.io/_pages/about.md

   - /about.html
 ---

-Welcome---I am a doctoral candidate in the [Department of Political Science](https://politicalscience.yale.edu/) at [Yale University](https://www.yale.edu/).
-I am also affiliated with Yale's [Institution for Social and Policy Studies](https://isps.yale.edu/).
+Welcome---I am an Assistant Professor of Political Science and Public Policy in the [Department of Political Science](https://www.ju.edu/politicalscience/) and the [Public Policy Institute](https://www.ju.edu/publicpolicy/) at [Jacksonville University](https://www.ju.edu/).
 My research interests lie broadly in the areas of American political institutions, political economy, and special interest politics.
-My research applies formal and quantitative methods to study these topics.
+My research applies formal and quantitative empirical methods to study these topics.
+During the fall 2024 semester, I am teaching PPOL 511, Political Institutions, Processes and Public Policy, and PPOL 521, Statistics and Research Methods in Public Policy, for master's students.

-For academic year 2023--2024 I am a Graduate Student Advisor for the [Program on Ethics, Politics and Economics](https://epe.yale.edu/).